 Note: I’ve also used Craigslist to find people.
 I have found good people on Craigslist, but I’ve also found some really bad ones.
 But it’s possibly worth trying as long as you do the two tests before hiring them.

 Suggested Resource: To become the ultimate leader, you need to do a lot of things, like hire the right people, create the right culture, establish accountability structures, etc.

 If you haven’t led a highly successful company before, there are a lot of mistakes you will make.
 However, I’ve put together a program that allows you to skip the mistakes and get it right the first time.

-In my program, I'll teach you everything you need to do to find, recruit and train the right people, and build an amazing organization that allows you to thrive.
-Click here to access it now.
+In my program, I’ll teach you everything you need to do to find, recruit and train the right people, and build an amazing organization that allows you to thrive.
+See below to learn more.